pierceyouatt/msm-associations/README.md

 # Must See Movies Associations

-## There is a Getting Started video on Canvas.
-You should pull that up and start it now.
+## There is a Getting Started video for this project on Canvas that walks you through much of the below.

 In this project, we'll practice associating rows from different tables to one another.